-^{4 &}quot;Small hub airport" is defined in 49 U.S.C. § 47102(23) as "a commercial service airport that has at least 0.05 percent but less than 0.25 percent of the passenger boardings."
-See also http://faa.gov/airports/planning_capacity/categories.
-For FAA passenger enplanement information to use to determine an airport's eligibility as a small hub airport, see http://www.faa.gov/airports/planning_capacity/passenger_allcargo_stats/passenger/.
+&lt;sup>6 "Small hub airport" is defined in 49 U.S.C. § 47102(23) as "a commercial service airport that has at least 0.05 percent but less than 0.25 percent of the passenger boardings."
+See also

-5 For the purpose of this provision, the ten-year period starts on the date that the initial grant agreement was executed.
+&lt;sup>7 For the purpose of this provision, the five-year period starts on the date that the initial grant agreement was executed.
 Further, this limitation applies for all project elements contained in a previous grant agreement's scope.

-6 As noted in Section D.9 ("Market Analysis"), target markets proposed by communities may be destination specific (e.g., service to LAX), a geographic region (e.g., northwest mountain region) or directional (e.g., hub in the southeastern United States or a point north, south, east, or west of the applicant community).
+&lt;sup>8 As noted in Section D.9 ("Market Analysis"), target markets proposed by communities may be destination specific (e.g., service to LAX), a geographic region (e.g., northwest mountain region) or directional (e.g., hub in the southeastern United States or a point north, south, east, or west of the applicant community).

-SCASDP grant when its current grant has not yet expired, that community/consortium must notify the Department of its intent to terminate the current SCASDP grant, and if the community/consortium is selected for a new grant, such termination must take place prior to entering into the new grant agreement.
+Concurrent Grant Limitation: A community or consortium may have only one SCASDP grant at any time.
+If a community or consortium applies for a subsequent SCASDP grant when its current grant has not yet expired, that community/consortium must notify the Department of its intent to terminate the current SCASDP grant, and if the community/consortium is selected for a new grant, such termination must take place prior to entering into the new grant agreement.
 Each beneficiary of a grant agreement under SCASDP is subject to this limitation; in other words, each airport or other government entity, including a State department of transportation, that receives a benefit from an active SCASDP grant, whether individually or part of a consortium, may not receive another SCASDP grant until the active grant is terminated.
-In addition, for consortium member applicants, permission must be granted from both the grant sponsor and the Department to withdraw from the current SCASDP grant before that consortium member will be deemed eligible to receive a subsequent SCASDP grant.
+In addition, for consortium member applicants, permission must be granted from both the grant sponsor and the Department to withdraw from the current SCASDP grant.

 No Direct Benefits to Air Carriers: SCASDP provides financial assistance to eligible communities and is not intended to benefit any specific air carrier (other than through a revenue guarantee agreement or carrier-implemented marketing program).
-To that end, projects seeking funds to support the purchase of aircraft, the establishment of an new air carrier, or other similar direct benefits to an air carrier or a company seeking to become an air carrier are not eligible under the Small Community Program.7
+To that end, projects seeking funds to support the purchase of aircraft, the establishment of a new air carrier, or other similar direct benefits to an air carrier or a company seeking to become an air carrier are not eligible under the Small Community Program.